Rumyra/blog-rumyra/src/posts/2015-02-20-Out-with-the-mechanical-in-with-the-computerised.md

 ---
 layout: post.html
-title: Out with the mechanical, in with the 'computerised'
+title: "Out with the mechanical, in with the 'computerised'"
-date: '2015-02-20'
+date: 2015-02-20
 category: brain-dribble
 tags:
 - goodbye